-Through the Northland Community Growth Programme the Council is proposing to work with communities, sectors and interest groups who are in a willing and able position to make a significant positive contribution to the region.
-The Council is specifically investigating how it can support infrastructure and economic development opportunities to create a sustainable Northland in partnership with infrastructure and economic development players, agencies, innovative leaders and other willing parties.
+The Council is proposing to work selectively with communities and interest groups who are in a willing and able position to make a significant positive contribution to the region.
+It will involve engaging with sectors or communities that demonstrate an interest in and capacity likely to result in benefits to economic, environmental, social and cultural well-being.
+In addition, the Council is investigating how it can support infrastructure and economic development opportunities that would bring significant economic gains to the region.
+The Council is not looking to develop these on its own, but to work in partnership with infrastructure and economic development leaders and other willing parties.